sbourdelin/linux/Documentation/filesystems/fscrypt.rst

 with ciphertext expansion.

 For file contents, each filesystem block is encrypted independently.
-Currently, only the case where the filesystem block size is equal to the system's page size (usually 4096 bytes) is supported.
+Starting from Linux kernel 4.18, encryption of filesystems with block size less than system's page size is supported.
 With the XTS mode of operation (recommended), the logical block number within the file is used as the IV.
 With the CBC mode of operation (not recommended), ESSIV is used; specifically, the IV for CBC is the logical block number encrypted with AES-256, where the AES-256 key is the SHA-256 hash of the inode's data encryption key.

 For filenames, the full filename is encrypted at once.
 Because of the requirements to retain support for efficient directory lookups and